 Sustainability is an underlying value in everything we do.
-At Mari Michel, we don’t only consider environmental sustainability, but all the four pillars of sustainability: Human, Social, Economic & Environmental.
+At Mari Michel, we don’t only consider environmental sustainability, but include all of the four pillars of sustainability: Human, Social, Economic & Environmental.
 Learn more about it here.

 Who is Mari?

-“I remember waiting in the bus stop to catch my bus home from high school & a small girl with much astonishment in her eyes raised a hand to point at me while saying to her dad: “Look, dad, it’s a prince!”
+“I remember waiting in the bus stop to catch my bus home from high school & a small girl with much astonishment in her eyes, raised a hand to point at me while saying to her dad: “Look, dad, it’s a prince!”

 When she turned 16, she moved to England to study fashion.

-“I had never been to England before nor had I been alone on a plane.
+“I had never been to England before, nor had I been alone on a plane.
 Everything about England was calling me in – the style, the music, the art, the movies, the old architecture & an abundance of people from different cultures living together – I was set on chasing my dream.

 After fashion studies she moved to Finland & a while after, started travelling.

 "With my eyes open, I had an urge to see the world and meet people who live alternatively.
-I backpacked through Europe to find sustainable initiatives, volunteer in permaculture farms & meet passionate people.
+I backpacked through Europe to find sustainable initiatives, volunteer in permaculture farms & meet passionate people.”